CesiumCs/shit-upload-thing/README.md

 uploads files to a webserver and change its name to a md5 hash

+you probably just shouldnt use this; its very possible that the seventeen year who glued this shitshow together missed some important security things and isn't responsible for you accidentally opening your server to arbitrary code execution from the whole world or some spooky shit like that

 ## how to use

 step one: dont